A woman wearing a baseball cap kneels next to a riverbank full of rocks. She is holding a red clipboard.

 I am passionate about experiencing and understanding the natural world in both my professional and personal life.
 I enjoy challenging myself and connecting with the bio-geo-hydrological systems.
 I am happiest on the side of a cliff listening to the birds or a river rushing below.
 My favorite bird is the White Throated Swift, and my favorite river is the mighty Merced.

 • A woman stands in front a mountain body of water.
-She is wearing a sweatshirt and beanie.
+She is wearing a sweatshirt and oatmeal-colored beanie.

 Elise Cordle (MS student)